-Forbearance: an arrangement to postpone or reduce a borrower's monthly payment amount for a limited and specified period, or to extend the repayment period.
+Forbearance: Arrangement to postpone or reduce a borrower's monthly payment amount for a limited and specified period, or to extend the repayment period.
 The borrower is charged interest during a forbearance.

-Ford Federal Direct PLUS Loan: a loan for parents with good credit histories who want to borrow for their dependent student.
-Full-time Student: an undergraduate student taking a minimum of 12 credits per term or a graduate student taking a minimum of 9 credits per term.
+Full-Time Student: Undergraduate student taking a minimum of 12 credits per term or graduate student taking a minimum of 9 credits per term.

-Grace Period: the period between the time borrowers leave school or drop below halftime study and the time they must begin repaying their loans usually six to nine months, depending on the type of loan.
+Grace Period: Period between the time borrowers leave school or drop below halftime study and the time they must begin repaying their loans usually six to nine months, depending on the type of loan.

-Half-time Student: an undergraduate student taking at least 6 credits, or a graduate student taking at least 4 credits per term during the academic year.
+Half-time Student: Undergraduate student taking at least 6 credits, or a graduate student taking at least 4 credits per term during the academic year.

-Independent Student: meet any one of the criteria as defined by the federal government: born before January 1, 1980, are married, are a graduate or professional student, have legal dependents other than a spouse, are an orphan or ward of the court (or were a ward of the court until age 18); or a veteran.
-You must report only your own income and assets (and those of a spouse) when applying for financial aid.
-Parents of independent students are not eligible for Direct PLUS Loans.
+Independent Student: Students aged under 24.
+Additional criteria include student is married, a graduate or professional student, have legal dependents other than a spouse, are an orphan or ward of the court (or were a ward of the court until age 18); or a veteran.
+(See the FAFSA for additional details.)

-Legal Dependent (for dependency determination): a child or person (other than a spouse) who lives with and gets more than half of his or her support from the student and will continue to receive that support during the school year.
+Legal Dependent (for dependency determination): Child or person (other than a spouse) who lives with and gets more than half of his or her support from the student and will continue to receive that support during the school year.

-Legal Guardian: a court appointed individual whose guardianship responsibilities include using personal financial resources to support the person in his or her charge.
+Legal Guardian: Court appointed individual whose guardianship responsibilities include using personal financial resources to support the person in his or her charge.

-Less Than Half-time Student: an undergraduate student taking less than half-time credits but a minimum of 1 credit per term.
+Less Than Half-time Student: Undergraduate student taking less than half-time credits but a minimum of 1 credit per term.

-Need: the difference between Howard University's cost of attendance and a student's (and family's) ability to pay.
+Need: Difference between Howard University's cost of attendance and a student's (and family's) ability to pay.
 Ability to pay is represented by the EFC.

-Need Analysis: a system used to estimate a family's ability to pay for postsecondary education; one of the necessary steps in establishing a student's need for financial assistance.
+Need Analysis: System used to estimate a family's ability to pay for postsecondary education; one of the necessary steps in establishing a student's need for financial assistance.

-Origination Loan Fee: a fee charged by the federal government and deducted from the loan proceeds before disbursement to help reduce the cost of supporting low interest loans.
+Origination Loan Fee: Fee charged by the federal government and deducted from the loan proceeds before disbursement to help reduce the cost of supporting low interest loans.

 Overaward: a situation in which the student's financial aid exceeds the calculated financial need.
 Federal student aid programs do not allow overawards.

-Promissory Note: a legal and binding document signed by a borrower which includes the terms and conditions for repayment of a loan.
+Promissory Note: Legal and binding document between a borrower and lender, which includes the terms and conditions for repayment of a loan.

-Satisfactory Academic Progress: the academic standard, as determined by Howard University in compliance with federal regulations, that a student must meet to continue receiving financial aid.
+Satisfactory Academic Progress: Academic standard, as determined by Howard University in compliance with federal regulations, that a student must meet to continue receiving financial aid.

-Servicer: a company employed by the federal government to perform administrative tasks involved with loans.
-Statement of Educational Purpose/Registration
+Servicer: Company employed by the federal government to perform administrative tasks involved with loans.

-Student Aid Report (SAR): the notification to the student of the results of processing the FAFSA.
+Student Aid Report (SAR): Notification sent to the student that summarizes the information reported on the FAFSA.

-Three Quarter-time Student: an undergraduate student taking 9-11 credits per term.
+Three Quarter-time Student: Undergraduate student taking 9-11 credits per term.

-Variable Interest: rate of interest on a loan that is tied to a stated index and changes annually every July 1 as the index changes.
+Variable Interest: Rate of interest on a loan that is tied to a stated index and changes annually.

-Verification: the process to confirm an individual student's application data.
-Students and parents must submit tax returns and other supporting documentation if asked.
+Verification: Process to confirm an individual student's application data.

-Work-Study: state and federal employment programs that subsidize wages for needy students to help them pay for educational expense.
+Work-Study: Federal or institutional employment programs that subsidize wages for needy students to help them pay for educational expense.